FREQUENTLY ASKED QUESTIONS

 Is Home Birth Messy?

 Though we cannot guarantee that a spot of blood won’t get on your rug, we are rather skilled in the prompt use of hydrogen peroxide.
-I teach the family how to set up to protect the bed and other furniture.
+We teach the family how to set up to protect the bed and other furniture.
 We will leave you with one bag of trash and we do our best to start the one load of laundry before we go.
 We properly dispose of sharps and other biohazard material.

 What’s the difference between a Doula and A midwife?